Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 SSRI/SNRI (e.g., Fluoxetine, Sertraline, Venlafaxine):

 - HyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
-In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins., nervousness, restlessness
+In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins., Nervousness, Restlessness

-- Excessive salivation, vomiting
+- Excessive drooling, Vomiting

 - Coordination disorders (ataxia), muscle tremors